 - Garage Liability Insurance (Business Liability)

-Garage Liability insurance is a specific Business Liability policy designed to protect auto repair shops from lawsuits or medical costs of an individual who is injured while at the shop.
+Garage Liability insurance is a specific business liability policy designed to protect auto repair shops from lawsuits or medical cost of an individual who is injured while at the shop.
 Auto repair shops differ from other businesses in that the injuries sustained and the risk for injury are different than a regular office building would have.
 A Garage Liability insurance policy is designed with your specific business needs in mind.

 - Garage Keepers Insurance

 While liability insurance will protect you from lawsuits or injuries, you still have to take into consideration your need to protect the vehicles under your shops care.
 You can choose coverage ranging from protecting against only what you are legally responsible for or you can select coverage that protects the value of the vehicles regardless of the liability your shop holds.
 The more coverage you want, the more your premium will be; however, offering full coverage to your customers can make a great selling point!